Interlisp/Interlisp.github.io/content/en/_index.md

 ## Documentation

-Medley Interlisp documentation for is available from here: [Documentation](documentation).
+Medley Interlisp documentation is available from here: [Documentation](documentation).
 Documentation on building and running the restored version of Medley Interlisp can be found here: ??

 ## Discussions